 - How long do you cook broccoli in a rice cooker/multi-cooker?
 Steaming time for broccoli in a multicooker is 5 to 10 minutes (fully cooked).

-Now, having the cooking time of broccoli clarified, let`s examine cooking process of broccoli in details in order to know how you can make delicious broccoli garnish at home.
+Now, having the cooking time of broccoli clarified, let`s examine the cooking process of broccoli in detail to learn the best way to cook broccoli without losing nutrients.

-One of the easiest ways to cook broccoli is using a pan.
-Perhaps not surprisingly it is the most popular one.
-It is worth mentioning that the way you cook fresh broccoli and frozen stays the same.
-Here is the way you cook broccoli in a pan on the stove, just follow these simple guidelines:
+One of the easiest ways to cook broccoli is using a pot and water.
+Perhaps it is not so surprising, as it is the most popular one.
+You can use this method to cook fresh broccoli and to cook broccoli from frozen.
+Here is the way you cook broccoli in a pot on the stove:

 - If you have fresh broccoli, first you need to snap off any left leaves, then clean broccoli by rinsing it with water thoroughly, chop off the main stem from the head of broccoli, and finally cut florets into bite-sized pieces.
 The stalk of broccoli is edible; do not forget to slice it too.

 - Bring a large pan of water to a boil; add salt (half of a teaspoon for 1 liter of water).
 Note that the water in a pot should completely submerge broccoli.

 - Stalks cook longer than florets.
 Put them into boiling water and cook for 2 minutes.
 Next, carefully add pieces of fresh florets or frozen broccoli (there is no need to thaw it in advance).

 - Boil broccoli for up to 5 minutes with the sliced stem.
 You can check whether broccoli is ready or not with your fork or knife.
 They should poke into broccoli easily.
 On the other hand, simply taste it (but be careful do not to burn yourself).

 - After draining them from water, just leave florets on the plate to steam dry.